Flat-file BIM vs cloud-authoritative BIM

 | Lease register integration | Separate IWMS subscription | Per-IfcSpace YAML sidecar |

-| Financial ledger integration | Separate ERP integration (often broken) | Per-element sidecar links to project-bookkeeping vault |
+| Financial ledger integration | Separate ERP integration (often broken) | Per-element sidecar links directly to the property's financial ledger |

 | Sensor / IoT integration | Cloud intermediary (vendor-controlled) | Local MQTT broker → per-element sidecar |